COP26: Stepping up climate action?

 Simultaneously, the conditions for an ambitious COP26 are in other aspects better than last year.
 The U.S. has reentered the Paris Agreement, many large emitters have submitted their nationally determined contributions and the need to rebuild economies after the pandemic presents an opportunity to make a green transition.
 Furthermore, the hosts for COP26 in Glasgow, the UK and Italy, are coincidingly chairing the G7 and G20 which could allow for more climate oriented summits.

 What is the status of international negotiations and ambitions on climate change in the months leading up to COP26?

 Ms. Judith Gough, British Ambassador to Sweden

 Mr. Vinicio Mati, Italian Ambassador to Sweden

-The talk will be moderated by Dr. Elin Jakobsson, researcher at the Programme for Global Politics and Security at UI.
+The talk was moderated by Dr. Elin Jakobsson, researcher at the Programme for Global Politics and Security at UI.